Optimize your business: use unlimited savings with Pazago fulfilled now!

 • Flexibility: Ownership allows you to use the container without time constraints, unlike leased or carrier-owned units, which must be returned.

-• Cost: Initially, purchasing It was more expensive.
+• Cost: Initially, purchasing was more expensive.
 However, owning a container can be more cost-effective in the long run if you're shipping goods frequently.
 There are no leasing fees and no demurrage charges when delays occur.

 • Availability: During peak shipping seasons, finding available COCs can be challenging.
 Owning a SOC ensures that you always have a container, facilitating better planning and reducing dependency on carrier timelines.